MarenTech/SanarKitAndroid/README.md

 To get started with integrating the SanarKit Android library into your application, you first need to download the latest release of the library from the official repository.
 Follow the steps below:

 - Visit the GitHub Releases Page:
-Go to the SanarKit releases page by clicking on the following link: [SanarKit Android Library Releases](https://github.com/MarenTech/KotlinSanarKit/releases/).
+Go to the SanarKit releases page by clicking on the following link: [SanarKit SDK Android Releases](https://github.com/MarenTech/SanarKitAndroid/releases).

 - Download the Latest Release:
     - On the releases page, locate the latest release version at the top of the list.